symfony/symfony-docs/cookbook/routing/scheme.rst

 =======================================

 Sometimes, you want to secure some routes and be sure that they are always accessed via the HTTPS protocol.
-The Routing allows you to enforce the HTTP scheme via the ``_scheme`` requirement:
+The Routing component allows you to enforce the HTTP scheme via the ``_scheme`` requirement:

 .. configuration-block::